-When it comes to macaroni, I find mouthfeel to be an important part of the overall dish.
-So if you don’t need the dish to be gluten-free or whole-food-compliant, or if you’re sharing it with friends who are used to classic macaroni salad, you may want to opt for a good quality white pasta.
+When it comes to macaroni, mouthfeel can be an important part of the overall dish.
+So if you don't need the dish to be gluten-free or whole-food-compliant, or if you're sharing it with friends who are used to classic macaroni salad, you may want to go with a good quality white pasta.

 As I mentioned, this recipe is already vegan, soy-free, oil-free, and becomes WFPB and/or gluten-free simply by your choice of pasta.
 Now, all we need is a substitute for the cashews to make it nut-free.
 And guess what... raw sunflower seeds work like a charm!

-I’m currently updating many of my cheesy recipes to include a seed-based option for those with tree nut allergies and for parents who need nut-free recipes (many schools are nut-free).
+I'm currently updating many of my cheesy recipes to include a seed-based option for those with cashew allergies and for parents who need nut-free recipes to send to school with their kids.
 Also, cashews are expensive, making them less accessible, and there are complex ethical and environmental concerns surrounding cashew production.

 So just like I wanted to show that we don't need to rely on coconut milk to make creamy vegan desserts, there's no need to rely on cashews as much as we have been either.

 I hope you enjoy this fun and flavorful vegan macaroni salad!
 If you try the recipe it would make my day to hear from you.

 Comment below and give it a star rating to let everyone know how it turned out, and feel free to tag me in a pic on instagram with @myquietkitchen!

 - Pasta Salad with Parsley-Dill Pesto